Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Integrity is needed so that your traffic cannot be changed by malicious actors.
 This is often called a man-in-the-middle attack.
 Integrity means that the message is not manipulated on the way to its destination.

-Identification means that I can check that this message is coming from the correct entity.
+Identification means it can be checked that a message is coming from the correct entity.
 A digital signature attached to a message can identify the sender.

 And when you are browsing the web, identification means that the site that you are visiting is indeed the one you think it is.